 When it comes to color, we can all agree that it’s a powerful element in our lives.
 It affects our mood, the way we react to people (see fashion), the food we love and even the way we work.
 Many people would love to surround themselves with colors they like because it brings them calm and inspiration.
+That’s why we’ve curated a list of palette resources for color lovers.
 If you’re feeling blue, or Halloween or even red and green while impatiently waiting for Christmas holidays, there’s always a color or set of colors you can choose to express that.

 We like to keep changing because we’re always growing and looking for new ideas and so our color palette changes with us.
 You may have seen our posts on How To Color Code Your Editorial Calendar or How To Add Pre-set Color Palettes.
-For those who need a little more inspiration and would like to keep their color palette evolving and their Editorial Calendar alive, we’ve put together a list of web resources for inspiration:
+For those who need a little more inspiration and would like to keep their color palette evolving and their Editorial Calendar alive.

 1. Paletton: http://paletton.com/widget/

 The Paletton Live Colorizer allows you to use the Paletton engine within your own projects.
 When designing web pages, computer applications or even home interiors this tool will help you find a good color palette.

 Pros: You can preview your work and judge accordingly and you can export the finished color scheme into several formats (html, css etc)